mrlordkaj/i2cdevlib-pi/README.md

 We have many of demostrations depends on each device.
 Here, I guide you to build `MPU6050`'s demos (all other demo can be built by the same way).

-First, make sure you are working on the root directory of the project.

-Then, enter `MPU6050` directory:
+Make sure you are working on the root directory of the project, then enter `MPU6050` directory:
 ```
 $ cd MPU6050
 ```